 Another great place to get a spectacular view over San Cristobal de las Casas is from Guadalupe church, which sits on the hillside and is visible from most places in the city.

-Ascend the 80 steps and the effort will be rewarded with some glorious views.
+Ascend the 80 steps and your effort will be rewarded with some glorious views.

 Visiting the church is free, but you can also pay an extra 5 MXN ($0.20) to access the roof and see some more incredible views.

-Many people say that Hotel Bo is ‘one of the best places they’ve stayed in’.
+Many people say that Hotel Bo is ‘one of the best places they have ever stayed in’.
 You’re certainly treating yourself if you decide to stay here.
-Alongside the stunning gardens brimming with flowers, there’s modern and cosy rooms, a gym and onsite restaurant.
+Alongside the stunning flower-filled gardens ideal for relaxing in, there are modern and cosy rooms, a gym and onsite restaurant.

-The hotel’s restaurant treats guests to upmarket Mexican cuisine and international dishes in a thoughtfully lit dining room.
+The hotel’s restaurant treats guests to upmarket Mexican cuisine and international dishes in an beautifully-designed environment.
 Their exceptional breakfast is the perfect way to set you up for a day of exploring San Cristobal.
 Trust us, you won’t want to leave once you arrive at Hotel Bo.

 You couldn’t be more at the heart of San Cristobal than at Casa Lum.
 The popular walking street filled with restaurants and bars are literally on your doorstep.